IHCodes/I.HussainTechPortfolio/README.md

 # I.HussainTechPortfolio
-Codings I have done QA Academy
+Codings I have done in the QA Academy